“We’re making progress”: Consumers Energy estimates power restoration

-WEST MICHIGAN -- Consumers Energy says 96,000 people remain without power as of early Saturday morning after Friday's storms which brought down more than 2,000 wires.
+WEST MICHIGAN -- Consumers Energy says 96,000 customers remain without power as of early Saturday morning after Friday's storms which brought down more than 2,000 wires.

-That is down from the 150,000 people who lost power with as many as 60,000 people getting their power restored overnight.
+That is down from the 150,000 customers who lost power with as many as 60,000 customers getting their power restored overnight.

 Roger Morgenstern, senior public information officer with Consumers Energy, tells FOX 17 that 200 additional workers from outside of Michigan will be working to restore power as quickly and as safely as possible.